Colm1711/curdine/README.md

 4. I want to be able to order food online.
 5. I want to be able to know my order has been accepted.
 6. I want to view reviews so that I know what others thought of previous orders.
-7. I want to be able to cancel my order.
+7. I want to be able to update my profile.
-8. I want to be able to modify my order.
+8. I want to be able to delete my profile
 9. I want to view About me page so that I know more about the company
 10. I want to see confirmation page of my order so that I know how much it will cost and they have my correct details.